arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	using Microsoft.WindowsAzure.Storage.Auth;
 	````

-1. Add the following class variables at the start of the class, that contain a reference to the Queue Uri and to the expiration time of the queue SAS token.
-Keep in mind that you can replace the local storage uri, with your Azure Queue Storage URL.
+1. Add the following fields at the start of the class to save the **queue URI** and the **expiration time** of the queue SAS token.
+Keep in mind that you can replace the local storage URI with your Azure Queue Storage URL.

 	<!-- mark:3-4 -->